 Effect of expungement

-(a) Upon entry of an expungement order, the person whose record is expunged shall be treated in all respects as if he or she had never been arrested, convicted, or sentenced for the offense.
-The court shall provide notice of the expungement to the respondent, Vermont crime information center (VCIC), the arresting agency, and any other entity that may have a record related to the order to expunge.
+(a) Order and notice.
+Upon finding that the requirements for expungement have been met, the court shall issue an order that shall include provisions that its effect is to annul the record of the arrest, conviction, and sentence and that such person shall be treated in all respects as if he or she had never been arrested, convicted, or sentenced for the offense.
+The court shall provide notice of the expungement to the respondent, Vermont Crime Information Center (VCIC), the arresting agency, and any other entity that may have a record related to the order to expunge.
 The VCIC shall provide notice of the expungement to the Federal Bureau of Investigation’s National Crime Information Center.

-(b) In any application for employment, license, or civil right or privilege or in an appearance as a witness in any proceeding or hearing, a person may be required to answer questions about a previous criminal history record only with respect to arrests or convictions that have not been expunged.
+(2) In any application for employment, license, or civil right or privilege or in an appearance as a witness in any proceeding or hearing, a person may be required to answer questions about a previous criminal history record only with respect to arrests or convictions that have not been expunged.

 Effect of sealing

 Vermont’s deferred sentencing statute, originally enacted in 1971, authorizes a court to defer imposition of sentence after an adjudication of guilt, and to place an individual on probation for an indefinite period pending satisfaction of conditions.
 Vt.
 Stat.
 Ann. tit.
-13, § 7041.4 “Upon fulfillment of the terms of probation and of the deferred sentence agreement, the court shall strike the adjudication of guilt and discharge the respondent.
-Upon discharge the record of the criminal proceedings shall be expunged,” § 7041(b), provided that any restitution obligation has been satisfied. § 7041(c).
+13, § 7041.8 “Upon fulfillment of the terms of probation and of the deferred sentence agreement, the court shall strike the adjudication of guilt and discharge the respondent.
+Upon discharge the record of the criminal proceedings shall be expunged,” provided that any restitution obligation has been satisfied. § 7041(b), (c).
 A deferred sentence is “not a sentence at all, but rather a postponement of sentence that offers the defendant an opportunity to have an adjudication of guilt expunged.”
 State v.
 Pierce, 163 Vt.
 192, 196, 657 A.2d 192, 195 (1995).
-The only crime specifically excluded by statute is aggravated sexual assault of a child, see § 7041(c), though many are excluded as a matter of policy.
+Specified serious offenses are ineligible by statute. § 7041(b)(2).

 In determining whether to order deferred sentencing or imprisonment, the court “shall consider the nature and circumstances of the crime, the history and character of the defendant, the need for treatment, and the risk to self, others, and the community at large presented by the defendant.” § 7030.
 The court is not required to impose a fixed probationary period or to allow discharge from probation upon completion of specific and clear conditions within the control of the probationer, but rather may impose probation until further order of the court.
 See State v.
 Lloyd, 169 Vt.
 643 (1999).
 During the period of probation, the defendant must meet certain conditions imposed by the court in order to avoid incarceration, and failure to meet those conditions may result in revocation of probation.
 See State v.
 Bensh, 168 Vt.
 607 (1998).
 A deferred sentence may include a restitution order, but “[n]onpayment of restitution shall not constitute grounds for imposition of the underlying sentence.” § 7041(e).